Skip to main content

 Toy & Joy

-NWQ donated 1,520 doll quilts to the Portland Fire & Rescue Toy & Joy program in 2023-2024.
+NWQ donated 1,639 doll quilts to the Portland Fire & Rescue Toy & Joy program in calendar year 2024.
 During the holiday season, each doll quilt is paired with a doll or soft toy as a gift for young, low-income children.
-Small quilts can be dropped off at the guild meetings or at CQ workdays.
+Small quilts can be dropped off at the guild meetings or at Comforting Quilts workdays.

-Our Jellybean Factory is a workshop held during the November general meeting in alternate years.
-The next will be in November 2025.
-It is a productive and fun social time at which attendees piece quilt tops using prepared kits, sew bindings onto quilts, tie quilts at frames, and sew backs for lap quilts.
-Look for details in the September and October newsletters.
+Our Jellybean Factory is a workshop held during the November general meeting in odd numbered years.
+It is a productive and fun social time during which attendees piece quilt tops using prepared kits, sew bindings onto quilts, tie quilts at frames, and sew backs for lap quilts.
+Look for full details in the November newsletter.
 Yes, jelly beans will be involved!